PhantomMike/100-days-of-code/log.md

+### Day 38: March 1, 2017

+**Today's Progress:** Took FCC break to evaluate codecademy HTML & CSS tutorial.

+**Thoughts:** Learned a lot about colors and fonts in these two sections.
+Very instructive lessons with good examples to code in to see how the output is effected by the changes.

 ### Day 36 & 37: February 26 & 27, 2017

 **Today's Progress:** Took FCC break to evaluate codecademy HTML & CSS tutorial.